nawabahmadreshi/documentation/pages/features/journeys.md

 Want to test multiple Branch Views?
 Click `Add Rule` to split your audience so that.
 For instance, 60% see one Branch View, and 40% see another.
 You’ll be able to see analytics for each of these later.
 You’ll also have to select a template for each rule you add.

-{% image src='/img/pages/features/journeys/multiple-templates.png' third center alt='multiple templates' %}
+{% image src='/img/pages/features/journeys/multiple-templates.png' half center alt='multiple templates' %}

 ### Validation and testing

 You can test your different Branch Views by clicking the links provided on this page.
-Lastly, use the validation step to check whether you have everything properly configured to run your journey successfully.
-Here are some potential errors and warnings that you might encounter.
+You'll also note that a few validation checks run to make sure everything is properly configured to run successfully.
+Here are some potential errors and warnings that you might encounter:

 **Web SDK errors**: You must have the web SDK installed on your website to run a journey - setup instructions [here]({{base.url}}/features/journeys/guide/#prerequisite-install-the-web-sdk).